laurencelundblade/QCBOR/doc/Overview.md

 It does no memory allocation nor recursion.
 Its data structures can fit on the stack.
 To accomplish this hard limits are set:

 - @ref QCBOR_MAX_SIZE (a little less than 4GB): Maximum encoded CBOR (except for streamed encoding; see QCBOREncode_SetStream()); must be in contiguous memory.
-- @ref QCBOR_MAX_ARRAY_NESTING (typically 15): Limit on array and map nesting depth.
+- @ref QCBOR_MAX_ARRAY_NESTING (typically 35): Limit on nesting depth for arrays, maps and other nesting.
 - @ref QCBOR_MAX_ITEMS_IN_ARRAY (65,534): The maximum number of items in an array.
-- @ref QCBOR_MAX_ITEMS_IN_MAP (32,767): The maximum number of entries (label-value pairs) in a map.
+- @ref QCBOR_MAX_ITEMS_IN_MAP (32,767): The maximum number of entries
+  (label-value pairs) in a map.
-- @ref QCBOR_NUM_MAPPED_TAGS (typically 4): When decoding, the maximum distinct tag numbers whose value is larger than @ref QCBOR_LAST_UNMAPPED_TAG (typically 65,530).
+- @ref QCBOR_NUM_MAPPED_TAGS (typically 4): When decoding, the maximum
+  distinct tag numbers whose value is larger than @ref QCBOR_LAST_UNMAPPED_TAG (typically 65,530).
-- @ref QCBOR_MAX_TAGS_PER_ITEM (typically 4): When decoding, the maximum number of tag numbers on a CBOR item.
+- @ref QCBOR_MAX_TAGS_PER_ITEM (typically 4): When decoding, the maximum
+  number of tag numbers on a CBOR item.

 QCBOR will error when these limits are reached.
 They allow it to run in hard-limited memory environments and prevent resource exhaustion attacks.

-These limits are compiled into the library and part of the ABI.
-Some of them can be changed and the library recompiled, but note that the compiled library and headers *must* match so as to not have catastrophic failure, security issues and such.
+Some of these can be changed.
+See @ref ChangingMaxLimits.

 CBOR allows for negative integers that can't fit in standard 64-bit registers or C data types.
 QCBOR can decode these as data items, but doesn't support